deroude/shortlink/README.md

 At this stage, the app provides naive implementations for URL processing and short link generation, as well as for a distributed numeric sequence mechanism.

+In production, this application is likely to be split in two: the URL provisioning app and the URL serving app, corresponding to the `LinkController` and `RedirectController` respectively.

 To run the application outside Docker:

 - change `application.yml` to point to `localhost` instead of `elasticsearch`